lana-20/performance-testing/README.md

 <img width="600" alt="Screenshot 2023-01-17 at 1 33 51 PM" src="https://user-images.githubusercontent.com/70295997/213017010-39122080-1b02-4b68-8b72-21408e04d315.png">

 ∴ Stress and spike testing help you prepare for the extreme conditions your system will inevitably encounter in production.
 Preparing for the inevitable is a sign of maturity in a technical organization.
 Stress testing not only makes your system more reliable but also decreases the stress level of your Ops and Dev teams.
 Once your system is stress-proof, you may want to run a soak test to see if other reliability issues don't surface over an extended period.

+## Soak Testing

+While load testing is primarily concerned with performance assessment, and stress testing is concerned with system stability under extreme conditions, soak testing is concerned with __reliability over a longer period of time__.

+...

 ----